Zemanta/engineering-at-zemanta/1-Services.md

 * we don't do releases
 * we don't do private forks, just push branches directly to our original remotes and base your pull requests off of them

+The IT manager will give you access to github by adding your profile to Zemanta org.

 ## 5. Circle CI